The D7 allows you to live in Portugal without the need to find work.

 It is mainly popular amongst pensioners and entrepreneurs who want to live in Portugal, as well as retired foreign nationals or expats who live off of a recognised stable income.

 Your income stream could come from a variety of places; real estate, royalties, or financial investments.
-To qualify, you will need to earn a minimum wage, which is determined by the Portuguese Government.
+To qualify, you will need to earn the minimum wage, which is determined by the Portuguese Government.

 Why would you want a D7?